The Official Website of The Pennsylvania Interscholastic Athletic Association - District IV

 rrheckrote@gmail.com

+This is the start of the state tournament, so all state rules apply.
 To be Eligible for the tournament a team must schedule at least 50% of the number of matches that can be played.
 That is a max of 18 matches, so you need to have 9 matches, league play-off do not count.
 You must have a .500% winning percentage.
 That includes all matches, not just league play.
 Matches after the team deadline do not count towards seeding percentage.
 Teams must notify the District Tennis chairman by the dates set to be eligible.
 Teams that do not notify will not be entered into the team tournament.
-Matches played on days after the paper work has been sent, must be emailed or called into the District chairman as followed.
-All Preliminary and Quarterfinal matches will be played at the higher seed's courts.
-Home team is responsible for supplying balls.
+Matches played on days after the paper work has been sent, must be emailed, or called into the district chairman as followed.

 Seeding

-Teams must first qualify, then will be seeded on the power rating system that District IV has adopted.
+Teams will be seeded on the power rating system that District IV has adopted.
 All matches count except league play-off.
 If two teams have the same power rating, the first tie breaker will be head to head play.
 The winner of the head to head match will be seeded higher.
 If they did not play, or split, the second tie breaker will be the team with the most matches.
 If they both have the same number of matches, then we will have a coin flip.
 All teams entered will be seeded in order.
 If there are more than 8 team, there will be a preliminary round.
-These preliminary matches will be played on Thursday, May 4, 2023 at the higher seed's home courts.
-The quarterfinals will also be played at the higher seed's courts on Tuesday, May 9, 2023.
-The semi-finals and finals will be played on Thursday, May 11, 2023 at Williamsport and South Williamsport courts.
+The teams in the preliminary round, the AD will be notified.
+The winners will advance to the Quarterfinals.

 Format

-The format will be as the state tournament, 3-2.
+The format will be as the state tournament, 3–2 add scoring.
 That is 3 singles and 2 doubles no repeat.
-A team ladder must be sent in with your entry form (include any injured player in your line-up, so that if they get better, that they may be put back into the line-up where they belong).
+A team ladder and line-up sheet must be sent in with your entry form (include any injured player in your line-up, so that if they get better, that they may be put back into the line-up where they belong).
 You will play to the first team to 3 points.
 The rest of the players will finish the game they are on, and then will be pulled.
 Make sure of the scores of the pulled matches are reported with the other scores.

-The singles tournament will be as in the past.
-This year each school will get one (1) entry (this should be your #1 player).
+This is the start of the state tournament, so all state rules apply.
+The singles tournament will run the same.
+Each school will get one (1) entry (this should be your #1 player).
 You may enter a 2nd player (only your #2 player on your ladder) if they have a 50% or better winning percentage record.
 To see what their percent is, you take their wins / total matches played.
-Example: a player with a 15-3 record would be 15 divided by 18 (15 wins, 18 total matches) and get .83333 or 83.3%.
-Also, if there are extenuating circumstances, the District Chairman will make the decision for a #3 player (like a few years back when we had a district champ as the #2 player on a team).
+Example: a player with a 15-3 record would be 15 divided by 18.
+(15 wins, 18 total matches) and get .83333 or 83.3%.

 • Preliminary matches (if necessary) will play a 10 game Pro Set with regular scoring, and regular tiebreaker at 10 games each.

-• All five (5) rounds will play regular scoring and the best 2 of 3 sets (regular tiebreaker).
+• All five rounds will play regular scoring (add scoring) and the best 2 of 3 sets (regular tiebreaker).

 • Coaching will be allowed between sets only.